-Mount the sight words from Lesson Three on the chalkboard.
+- \ Mount the sight words from Lesson Three on the chalkboard.
 Mount the words on the board vertically.
 Review the sight words with the children, calling upon individual children to identify the words.
 Then write one of the NL sentences around a vocabulary word.
-Read the pattern to the children and encourage the children to suggest the meaning of the pattern. the MEANING of the pattern ONCE if necessary.
-Continue in this way until all of the NL sentences have been introduced to the children.

-Provide each child with paper and pencils.
+Read the pattern to the children and encourage the children to suggest the meaning of the pattern.
+Translate the MEANING of the pattern ONCE if necessary.
+Continue in this way until all of the NL sentences have been introduced to the children. - \ Provide each child with paper and pencils.
 Each child should then select a date from the month in which this lesson occurs.
 The children may select any dates they like providing they relate to the current month.
-You may wish to display a calendar page for the current month for this selection Then say the date of one of the days in the month.
-The child or children who have selected that date should then identify a sight word that Then call upon the child, or a child, to say the NL pattern for that sight word.
-Repeat this process until all dates in the mouth have been used.
+You may wish to display a calendar page for the current month for this selection process.
+Then say the date of one of the days in the month.
+The child or children who have selected that date should then identify a sight word that you show.
+Then call upon the child, or a child, to say the NL pattern for that sight word.
+Repeat this process until all dates in the month have been used.

-- Before the lesson begins, prepare 'closure' sentence cards using the patterns from this lesson.
+- \ Before the lesson begins, prepare 'closure' sentence cards using the patterns from this lesson.
 To do this, write the patterns on the sentence strips, omitting the sight words.
 Mount the sight words on the board and number each sight word.
 Provide each child with paper and pencil.
 Mount the closure sentences on the board as well, labelling them with letters from the alphabet (the NL alphabet).
-The children should them identify the sight word number for each pattern.
-When the children have completed this activity, review their responses to determine their accuracy. children read each of the NL patterns in this activity. - Write one of the sight words on the board, purposely mispelling it. children should look at the misspelled word and then write its correct form on sheets of paper.
-Repeat this process using other sight words from this Afterwards, review the children's spellings to determine their accuracy in correcting the misspelled words.
+The children should then identify the sight word number for each pattern.
+When the children have completed this activity, review their responses to determine their accuracy.
+Have the children read each of the NL patterns in this activity. - \ Write one of the sight words on the board, purposely mispelling it.
+The children should look at the misspelled word and then write its correct form on sheets of paper.
+Repeat this process using other sight words from this Unit.
+Afterwards, review the children's spellings to determine their accuracy in correcting the misspelled words.

-- Cut an extra set of sight word cards into their individual syllables. all of the cut-out syllables together and place them in a container. a child reach into the container and remove one of the cut-out syllables.
+- \ Cut an extra set of sight word cards into their individual syllables.
+Mix all of the cut-out syllables together and place them in a container.
+Have a child reach into the container and remove one of the cut-out syllables.
 The child should look at the syllable and then name the word (a sight word from this Unit) that contains that syllable (accept any sight word that contains the syllable chosen by the child).
-Repeat this process until all of the cut-out syllables have been used in this way. - Provide each child with writing paper and pencil.
+Repeat this process until all of the cut-out syllables have been used in this way. - \ Provide each child with writing paper and pencil.
 Say one of the patterns from this lesson and the children should write it on their sheets of paper.
-Repeat this process using other patterns from this lesson. the patterns to review their accuracy.
+Repeat this process using other patterns from this lesson.
+Later, review the patterns to review their accuracy.

-writing paper and pencil for each child, an extra set of sight word cards, a pair of scissors, closure sentence strips, masking tape, sight word cards
+writing paper and pencil for each child, an extra set of sight word cards, a pair of scissors, closure sentence strips, masking tape, sight word cards collections@micec.com Document provided for research and/or personal use.
+For further information contact collections@micec.com